The Best Free Antivirus Software 2026

 How we tested the best free antivirus software

 We chose the first three criteria because they are the primary factors contributing to overall value.
-The product's overall value depends on how easy it is to use, how many relevant features it provides, and ultimately the degree of success in protecting your devices, email, and online presence.
+A product's overall value depends on its ease of use, feature set, and effectiveness at protecting your devices, email, and online presence.

-• Ease of use, including simplicity of installation, degree of compatibility, website and support access, and whether an account is required.
+• Ease of use, including installation simplicity, compatibility, access to website resources and support, and whether an account is required.

 • Number of features offered, including how many additional add-on security features are available as well as the degree of each feature’s functionality.